Fordham University: 1901–1950: Maturation

 The university closed its medical school in 1919, citing a lack of endowment and reduced university funds overall due to the First World War.
 The Gabelli School of Business began in 1920 in Manhattan as the School of Accounting.
 According to a university catalogue from 1920, the annual cost for tuition, room and board at the college was $600.
 In 1944, the School of Professional and Continuing Studies was established, largely bolstered by returning veterans taking advantage of the GI Bill.

 The football program was established in 1882 and gained national renown in the early 20th century.
 Fordham football played on some of the largest stages in sports, including games in front of sellout crowds at the Polo Grounds and Yankee Stadium, a Cotton Bowl appearance and a Sugar Bowl victory.
 The program produced the famed Seven Blocks of Granite, one of whom was the great Vince Lombardi.
-On September 30, 1939, Fordham participated in the world's first televised football game, defeating Waynesburg College, 34–7.
+On September 30, 1939, Fordham participated in an early televised football game, defeating Waynesburg College, 34–7.
 The university discontinued the program during World War II, reinstating it in 1946.
 However, it proved much less successful and too expensive to maintain, and was again discontinued in 1954, though would revive yet again as an NCAA Division III team in 1970 and Division I team in 1989.